 Hydration in the tomato nursery can be tricky.

 Tomato Dirt best advice: steady temperatures!

 The jury is still out among tomato gardeners about how much to fertilize seedlings at this point in their young lives.
 One side says plants are still feasting on the nutrients provided by their seeds.
 The other side says, “Give them some extra food!
 They need a strong start.”

 On the other hand, mature tomato plants are like teenagers: you just can’t feed them enough.
-(Read more about fertilizing tomato plants in the garden and fertilizing tomatoes in containers.)
+(Read more about fertilizing tomato plants.)
 Your seedlings aren’t quite at that point yet.
 It’s up to you during their tomato seedling babyhood to decide whether or not to feed them, and if so, how much.